How Often Should You Change a Whole-House Water Filter?

 Types of Whole-House Water Filters

 Whole-house water filters are often multi-stage systems using different technologies to remove contaminants.
 Depending on your water quality, you can use various filter combinations to address certain needs.
-The following are some of the more common whole-house water filters and their approximate lifespans:

 Filters can be separate, or you may consider a heavy-duty filtration tank.
 These tanks use several media layers and typically filter 500,000 to 1 million gallons of water over their lifetime.
 Depending on the size, you’ll need to replace the tank every 5–10 years.